 Offer & Acceptance Policies: CWRU Career Fairs, On-campus Interviews, & CWRU-Specific job/internship postings in Handshake

-If a student is considering an offer or multiple job offers, it is our expectation that the student will discuss the offer with a career educator in the Career Center to ensure the student is considering all aspects of the offer (e.g., salary, responsibilities, supervision, start date, and location) that may influence a decision.
-The Career Center staff will be impartial in our discussions with students, sharing the potential benefits and challenges of the student's decision.
+If a student is considering an offer or multiple job offers, it is our expectation that the student will discuss the offer with a career consultant in Post-Graduate Planning and Experiential Education to ensure the student is considering all aspects of the offer (e.g., salary, responsibilities, supervision, start date, and location) that may influence a decision.
+Career consultants will be impartial in our discussions with students, sharing the potential benefits and challenges of the student's decision.
 In the event the student requires more time to make a decision, we will provide guidance on how best to request an extension from the employer.

-The Career Center staff encourages students to have a formal offer in writing before making a decision.
-If a student accepts an offer, whether it be in writing or verbally, for a full-time position or experiential learning opportunity (e.g., internship, Practicum), that student is expected to stop all recruiting activities, including applying and interviewing, for the period included in the offer.
+The staff of Post-Graduate Planning and Experiential Education encourages students to have a formal offer in writing before making a decision.
+If a student accepts an offer, whether it be in writing or verbally, for a full-time position or experiential education opportunity (e.g., internship, Practicum), that student is expected to stop all recruiting activities, including applying and interviewing, for the period included in the offer.
 Additionally, students are expected to notify all other employers with whom they have scheduled or have pending interviews of their need to be removed from further consideration.
 Exception: If the offer is for a summer internship, students will cease their summer search but may well choose to apply for fall opportunities or for full-time opportunities aligned with a subsequent graduation timeline.

-In the event a student notifies a career educator that they have previously accepted an offer and are now considering reneging on that offer to accept another position, the career educator will share the implications of that action.
-If, after consultation, the student feels that reneging is in his/her best interest, the career educator will offer proper etiquette on how to professionally and appropriately notify the employer.
+In the event a student notifies a career consultant that they have previously accepted an offer and are now considering reneging on that offer to accept another position, the career consultant will share the implications of that action.
+If, after consultation, the student feels that reneging is in his/her best interest, the career consultant will offer proper etiquette on how to professionally and appropriately notify the employer.

-The Case Western Reserve University Career Center prohibits third-party recruiters from any on-campus recruiting, including the use of our job listing service, Handshake.
+Post-Graduate Planning and Experiential Education generally prohibits third-party recruiters from any on-campus recruiting, including the use of our job listing service, Handshake, although exceptions can be made.
 Third-party recruiters are agencies, organizations, or individuals recruiting candidates for temporary, part-time, or full-time employment opportunities, generally on behalf of a third organization, though sometimes as their own employees.
 This includes entities that refer or recruit for profit or not for profit, and it includes agencies that collect student information to be disclosed to employers for purposes of recruitment and employment.
+To learn about our exceptions to this policy, please contact our employer experience team at email@example.com.

 Some employers and franchise managers wish to publicize opportunities to Case Western Reserve University students that involve one or more of the following characteristics: